Don Perkins: Professional career

 The Dallas Cowboys franchise was admitted to the league too late to participate in the 1960 NFL draft in November 1959, so they signed Perkins to a personal-services contract for a $1,500 bonus and a $10,000 salary.
 This meant he would play for the Cowboys if and when they received an NFL franchise.
 Although he was selected in the ninth round of the NFL draft by the Baltimore Colts, the league honored the contract, but made the Cowboys compensate the Colts with a ninth-round draft pick (#116-Roy Walker) in the 1962 NFL draft.

 Perkins sat out the entire 1960 season with a broken foot (fifth metatarsal) he suffered in training camp, so he began playing with the Cowboys in 1961 as a rookie.
 He lacked long-distance speed, but made up for it with outstanding quickness and balance.
-He finished with 815 rushing yards (sixth among league leaders) and 4 touchdowns, earning NFL rookie of the year and Pro Bowl honors.
+He finished with 815 rushing yards (sixth among league leaders) and 4 touchdowns, earning NFL Rookie of the Year and Pro Bowl honors.
+He was third in AP and UPI voting for the NFL's 1961 Rookie of the Year (behind Mike Ditka and Fran Tarkenton).

 Not only was Perkins considered a superb blocker, he also finished in the NFL's top 10 rushing in each of his eight seasons in the league.
 On September 24, 1961, he became the first running back in Cowboys' history to run for 100 yards in a game, when he rushed for 108 yards on 17 carries against the expansion Minnesota Vikings.

-Perkins's best year was in 1962, when he rushed for 945 yards and seven touchdowns, becoming the first Cowboy to make the All-Pro team.
-He was coming off his two best all-around seasons when he decided to retire prior to the 1969 season.
+Perkins's best year was in 1962, when he rushed for 945 yards and seven touchdowns, becoming the first Cowboy, along with linebacker Jerry Tubbs, to make the All-Pro team.
+He went from being on losing and mediocre teams, to playing in the NFL championship games against the Green Bay Packers in 1966 and 1967.
+In the 1966 game, he rushed for 108 yards and one touchdown.
+In the 1967 game, known as the Ice Bowl, with wind chill temperatures as low as -48 degrees, he led all runners with 51 rushing yards.